umerm64/UmerArshad_DiceAssignment1Part5/README.md

 # Step 5
 Dockerfileweb is changes and instead of running app.py I printed the value of env variable and verified in logs.

+# Step 6
+volume `db-data` is added in docker-compose.yml and mounted within the db container.